splorp/npds-tracker-server/readme.md

 ## Advanced Set Up

 The basic set up is great for development, testing, and Windows deployment.
 However, for those running Linux or Mac OS X, it may be preferable to install a tidier and more permanent version of the tracker.
-This involves creating a ```.jar``` (Java Archive) file, removal of the redundant ```.class``` files, and moving support files into their respective directories.
+This involves creating a ```.jar``` (Java Archive) file, removing the post-compile ```.class``` files, and moving the various support files into their respective (and arguably more appropriate) directories.

 ### Compile the source